Table of Contents

 You can use your FIAT to buy Ethereum on the spot market.
 You could set a limit order, or you can simply purchase it at the market price.
 If you want to hold Ethereum against the Bitcoin value, you can simply purchase Bitcoin first and can trade Ethereum’s BTC pair.

 You can sign up on ByBit or Binance for both spot and margin trading.
 And as both those exchanges are not active in the United States, US Citizens can trade Ethereum on the Kraken exchange.
-Users can also sign up on PrimeXBT Covesting for copy trading and can make profits by trading Ethereum regularly.
+New users can also sign up on PrimeXBT Covesting and mimic the trades of experts.

 If you are planning to hold long-term, it is suggested that you withdraw your Ethereum tokens in a secure digital wallet or a hardware wallet.